google/applied-machine-learning-intensive/v2/05_deep_learning/02_natural_language_processing/slides.md

 In this example, spaCy breaks “applied machine learning” into three tokens -- two verbs (VERB) and a noun (NOUN).

-*It may be interesting to point out that if we instead used "Applied Machine Learning" the code would have returned Applied - adjective
+* It may be interesting to point out that if we instead used "Applied Machine Learning" (with capital letters), the code would have returned:
+Applied - adjective
 Machine - proper noun
 Learning - proper noun*